svlada/springboot-security-jwt/etc/blog.md

 #### JwtHeaderTokenExtractor

-Simple class used to extract Authorization token from header.
+JwtHeaderTokenExtractor is very simple class used to extract Authorization token from header.

 ```language-java
 @Component